PlumeCat/tack/doc/OBJECTS_AND_ARRAYS.md

 # Arrays

-Arrays resemble Javascript arrays and behave in the same manner Indexing starts at 0 and ends at N-1 where N is the length of the array
+Arrays resemble Javascript arrays or Python lists, and behave in the same manner Indexing starts at 0 and ends at N-1 where N is the length of the array

 Arrays are created with the syntax